-In this article I hope to talk about how my chickens are doing in the winter time.
+In this article we will talk about how my chickens are doing in the wintertime.
 All of the hens were bought as chicks within two weeks of each other.
 The first chickens were bought on the last weekend of February 2012, the next batch were bought the first week of March.
 The final batch were bought around March 7th or 8th, 2012.

 Part of my long term SHTF survival plan includes having a self-sustaining chicken flock.
 In a previous thread we talked about how many chickens a family may need for a TEOTWAWKI event.